We begin this page by defining just what a scavenger is. Dictionary.com offers these alternatives. You find the best fit.

 We identify individuals captured for the research by fitting them with colored leg bands or wing tags.

 While our trapping and sampling effort began with a few captures on the Washington coast in 2011, most of the field work for this project took place from 2012 to 2015.
 We continue trapping and sampling a few avian scavengers for avian influenza and hemoparasite screening each year.

 Contaminants.
 We’ve sent samples from 32 Turkey Vultures, 28 Bald Eagles, and eight Common Ravens to labs to test for one or more organochlorine compounds (DDT, aldrin, dieldrin, and PCBs), lead and mercury).

 Disease Pathogens.
 We’ve sent samples from 27 Turkey Vultures, 23 Bald Eagles and eight Common Ravens to labs to test for one or more of the disease pathogens identified below.

 - Chlamydophila psittaci

 The bacterium C. burnetti causes Q fever, a worldwide zoonotic disease.
 The bacterium has been detected in Pacific Northwest marine mammals.
 Coastal avian scavengers are at risk of exposure to the C. burnetti when they feed on marine mammal carcasses.
 We sampled 15 Bald Eagles, 25 Turkey Vultures and 6 Common Ravens for C. burnetti, 2012-2014.
 The veterinary lab at Colorado State University ran PCR tests on our samples.
 All tests results for C. burnetti were negative.

 Results on lead and mercury exposure in Turkey Vultures and Common Ravens in the study are published in the journal Environmental Pollution.
-This research paper is available on the website Publication page.
+This research paper is available here and on the website Publication page.